 The Canon AE-1 isn’t perfect.
-It’s chunky, heavy and takes some getting used to.
+It’s chunky, heavy, and takes some getting used to.
 Its options and functions are limited.
 It lacks the versatility of modern cameras, and the conditions have to be favourable to get the best results.

 The Canon AE-1 isn’t for everyone.
-But, for those who wish to indulge themselves in the world of 35mm photography, then I highly recommend this camera.
+But, for those who wish to indulge themselves in the world of 35mm photography, then I highly recommend it.
 If you enjoy a more manual and hands-on approach, or if you are moving away from digital photography, then the AE-1 is the camera for you.

 Camera technology has come a long way in the last 40 years.
 In terms of functionality, the Canon AE-1 can’t really compete.
 But film photography isn’t about high-tech functions and features.
 It’s about the relationship between the photographer and their camera.
-And, To get the best results, you need to work together.
+And, to get the best results, you need to work together.

 The Canon AE-1 isn’t perfect.
 It isn’t for absolute beginners and won’t be anyone’s first camera.
 But, it will make you fall in love with 35mm photography.
 If you ask me, the Canon AE-1 is the best classic 35mm camera.